TomObungu/mathematics.md/Mathematical Problem Solving/Senior Mathematical Chellenge/2021 Upsolve Stream.md

  15. Build intuition and recognise the properties of sectors and isosceles triangles for such cases:
      ![[Pasted image 20251007001442.png]]
  16. It is always beneficial to split numbers into prime factors with such kind of number theory questions:

  ![[Pasted image 20251007002608.png]]

+ 19. Take every aspect of the question and carefully determine the geometric interpretation of the question to deduce factor![[Pasted image 20251007002744.png]]